Hamr (folklore): Werewolves

-The myths of hamr have a strong connection to the evolution of the warewolf myth in Medieval Europe.
-Early connections have been made to the ancient berserkers and wolfheathens, who wore animal pelts of bears and wolves respectively and were known to fight like animals.
-In later Nordic folklore, warewolf has been synonymous with both "hamr wolf" and "hamr bear" ('people transformed into wolves and bears'), more often than not being described as a regular animal than some animal-human hybrid.
+The myths of hamr have a strong connection to the evolution of the werewolf myth in Medieval Europe.
+Early connections have been made to the ancient berserkers and wolfheathens, who wore animal pelts of bears and wolves, respectively, and were known to fight like animals.
+In later Nordic folklore, werewolf has been synonymous with both "hamr wolf" and "hamr bear" ('people transformed into wolves and bears'), more often than not being described as a regular animal than some animal-human hybrid.

 Some historic quotes given by the Swedish Institute for Language and Folklore: